Muawiya-contact/leetcode-solutions-by-codingmoves/README.md

 ## 💡 About Me

-I'm **Muawiya**, a passionate student of **Artificial Intelligence at NFC IET Multan** and a lifelong learner of programming and mathematics.
+I'm **Muawiya**, a dedicated student of **Artificial Intelligence at NFC IET Multan** and an enthusiastic learner of programming and mathematics.
-This repository reflects my effort to **practice, document, and share** clean DSA solutions with the world 🌍.
+This repository represents my commitment to consistently **practice, organize, and share** clean, well-explained DSA solutions to help both myself and others grow in the field 🌱.

 > *“Discipline, Code, Pray, Repeat — Success Follows.”*